abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 ```
 ## Run the producer client to write events into the created topic:

-Run the following command and replace `kafka1_ip`, `kafka2_ip`, `kafka3_ip` with the IP of kafka1, kafka2 and kafka3 respectively generated in inventory file present at location `/tmp/inventory` in the same client terminal where the topic was created.
+Run the following command in the same client terminal and folder where the topic was created and replace `kf_1_ip`, `kf_2_ip`, `kf_3_ip` with the IP of kafka1, kafka2 and kafka3 respectively generated in inventory file present at location `/tmp/inventory`.
 ```console
 ./bin/kafka-console-producer.sh --topic test-topic --bootstrap-server kf_1_ip:9092,kf_2_ip:9092,kf_3_ip:9092
 ```